deity-io/falcon-platform-docs/docs/platform/integration/bigcommerce/technical.md

 In order to avoid the requirement for your server to be PCI compliant, it is recommended to use @deity-io/falcon-payments module which handles this requirement for you and provides payments on the client-side, so you only get a transaction ID to check/verify server side.
 Otherwise, you'll have to handle sensitive payment information and pass this data to BigCommerce.

+### Order Webhooks

+We use the Falcon Server config `appName` to avoid webhook collision amungst apps connecting to the same BigCommerce Store.

+For enterprise customers that are running their own instance of Falcon Server we highly recommend each app / developer chooses a unique name for their app and sets it in their `local.json` config file.

 ## Known issues

 ### File Upload Product Modifier